 In some cases, your health care provider may decide to postpone COVID-19 vaccination until a future visit.

 People with minor illnesses, such as a cold, may be vaccinated.
-People who are moderately or severely ill should usually wait until they recover.
-People with current COVID-19 infection should wait to get vaccinated until they have recovered from their illness and discontinued isolation.
+People who are moderately or severely ill, including with COVID-19, should usually wait until they recover.

 COVID-19 vaccine may be given at the same time as other vaccines.